Jackrekirby/github-chrome-extension-suite/README.md

 Purple = You are in the branch
 Red = Someone else is in the branch

+### Warn of Skipped Branches

+Displays whether or not the branch transition in a pull request is a recognised one.
+Aims to prevent one accidentally merging straight from feature to production.

+Recognised transitions:

+1. Feature to Development
+2. Development to Staging
+3. Staging to Production

 ### Pull Request Creation

 Adds two buttons in the sidebar of a GitHub pull request.